Privacy Policy

 • Business partners (for example, courier service providers, installation sub-contractors), or others who are a part of providing your products and services or operating our business.

-• Other organisations and businesses who provide services to us such as debt recovery agencies, back up and server hosting providers, IT software and maintenance providers, document storage providers and suppliers of other back office functions.
+• Other organisations and businesses that provide services to us, such as debt recovery agencies, backup and server hosting providers, IT software and maintenance providers, document storage providers, and suppliers of other back-office functions.

 • Third parties to whom we sell, transfer, or merge parts of our business or our assets.

-We require all third parties to whom we transfer your data to respect the security of your personal data and to treat it in accordance with the law.
+We require all third parties to whom we transfer your personal data to respect its security and treat it in accordance with the law.
 We only allow such third parties to process your personal data for specified purposes to fulfil the service they provide you on our behalf and in accordance with our instructions.

 Where we’re relying upon your consent to process personal data, you can withdraw this at any time by contacting us using the details below.